In furtherance to the previous blog post, the conversation continues on how to file a patent in India.

 M: Sorry to interrupt, but, pre-grant opposition?
 Hasn’t the Patent Office India already scrutinized the application?

 A: The Patent Office India has indeed scrutinized the application and examined the invention to the best of their abilities.
 However, in order to be absolutely sure, a chance is given to the public to file an opposition under the grounds listed under S 25 (1) of the Patents Act.
-This opposition has to be filed after publication but before the grant of patent.
+This opposition has to be filed after publication but before the grant of a patent.

 In the event of the absence of an opposition, the patent is granted and it is published in the official journal.